grafana/grafana/docs/sources/alerting/notifications.md

 > Only available in Grafana v6.3+.

 Grafana can include a list of tags (key/value) in the notification.
-It's called alert rule tags to contrast with tags parsed from timeseries.
+It's called alert rule tags to contrast with tags parsed from time series.
 It currently supports only the Prometheus Alertmanager notifier.

  This is an optional feature.
 You can get notifications without using alert rule tags.